ShellAlbert/GunSight/README.md

 # GunSight
-# There is something wonderful that we need remember.
+# There is something wonderful that we should remember.
   git clone xxxxx.git
   modify/git add file
+  git add --all
   git commit -a
   git push origin master